GoPlasmatic/Sandbox/DOCKER_CONFIGURATION.md

 # Docker Configuration Guide

+This guide provides instructions on how to configure the API endpoint for the Docusaurus application when using Docker.

 ## Setting the API URL

 The application uses the `REFRAME_API_URL` environment variable to configure the API endpoint.
-This must be set at **build time** when creating the Docker image.
+This **must be set at build time** when creating the Docker image.

 ### Method 1: Using Docker Compose (Recommended)